 Things to Remember

 ➨ You can use both the CONCATENATE function and Ampersand (&) operator to join rows in excel.
-However, the CONCATENATE function can join up to 255 strings.
+However, the CONCATENATE function can only join up to 255 strings.

 ➨ You cannot pass a range through the CONCATENATE function.
-Such as you cannot write ‘=Concatenate(B5:B9)’.
 Each of the cells must be referenced separately as: =CONCATENATE(B5,” “,B6,” “,B7,” “,B8,” “,B9).

 Download Practice Workbook